qlova/grate/Readme.md

 The only features the game currently has are:

-* Drawing Circles
+* Drawing Circles, Images and Text.
-* Left,Right,Up,Down input.
+* Left,Right,Up,Down and Action input.

 Please wait until development matures!